limaldeelaka/limaldeelaka.github.io/_pages/about.md

 <figure style="width: 25%" class="align-right">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/seminar.jpg" alt="">
-  <figcaption>volunteering at a workshop</figcaption>
+  <figcaption>At a Basketball Tournament</figcaption>
 </figure>

-I was born in Lincoln, NE.
-My family moved to Sri Lanka when I was about three years old.
-I completed my secondary education in Kingswood College, Kandy.
-I came in at 2<sup>nd</sup> place in the Kandy district and 16<sup>th</sup> in Sri Lanka in the GCE A/L examination which is the entrance examination for Sri Lankan universities.
-I actively engaged in various extra-curricular activities such as the Astronomical Society and chess.
+I was born in Sri Lanka and completed my secondary education at Kingswood College, Kandy.
+I achieved  20<sup>th</sup> place in the Kandy district and 126<sup>th</sup> in Sri Lanka out of 30,000 candidates in the GCE Advanced Level examination, the university entrance examination in Sri Lanka.
+During this time, I actively participated in extracurricular activities such as the Astronomical Society and basketball.

-During my time at my undergraduate institute, I was fortunate enough to be selected to the Electrical and Electronic Engineering specialization program which only accepts the top 5 in the general program.
-While pursuing my degree I started focusing more on signal processing and machine learning, and this led to choosing my Final Year Research Project in a related field.
-I was blessed to work with several brilliant supervisors who motivated me on pursuing higher studies.
+At the University of Peradeniya, I was honored with the <b>Best Performance in General Programme of Engineering (2015)</b> award, presented to the student with the highest GPA in the batch.
+Motivated by my passion for automobiles and design, I chose to specialize in Mechanical Engineering, graduating with a First Class Honors degree and an exceptional GPA of 3.9/4.0.

-Currently, I am doing my graduate studies at University of Maryland, College Park at the Department of Electrical and Computer Engineering.
-I am also working as a Graduate Teaching Assistant at the same department.
+In addition to my academic success, I represented my university in competitive sports, playing for both the basketball and rugby teams, for which I was awarded University Colours.
+These experiences helped me develop valuable skills in teamwork and leadership.

-I enjoy teaching very much.
-I volunteered as an intructor in my final year to conduct labaratory classes.
-Also I have partcipated in several workshops conducted for school childeren in rural areas.
-I believe that education I recieved had a strong influence on my success and I am passionate on contributing back to the society.
+Currently, I am a Lecturer in Engineering at Weston College, where I teach up to 3rd-year Higher Education engineering apprentices.
+Furthermore, I have participated in workshops for school children in rural areas, inspired by a strong desire to give back to the community that has supported my journey.

-I love being outdoors and hiking with my friends.
-In my leisure time, I like to read and play video games.
+In my leisure time, I enjoy being outdoors and hiking with friends.
+I also like watching documentaries and playing video games to relax.